ivanov/diff-jfk/README.md

 <details open>
-<summary> Table of 94 files and their page counts, that were first released in 2025.</summary>
+<summary> Table of 94 files and their page counts, that were first released in 2025. (click here toggle visibility)</summary>

 | File Name |  Num Pages |
 | --------- |  --------- |